 When BIND 9 is built with OpenSSL, this needs to be set to the OpenSSL engine identifier that drives the cryptographic accelerator or hardware service module (usually pkcs11).
-When BIND is built with native PKCS#11 cryptography (--enable-native-pkcs11), it defaults to the path of the PKCS#11 provider library specified via --with-pkcs11.

 Dates can be expressed in the format YYYYMMDD or YYYYMMDDHHMMSS.
 If the argument begins with a + or -, it is interpreted as an offset from the present time.
 For convenience, if such an offset is followed by one of the suffixes y, mo, w, d, h, or mi, then the offset is computed in years (defined as 365 24-hour days, ignoring leap years), months (defined as 30 24-hour days), weeks, days, hours, or minutes, respectively.
 Without a suffix, the offset is computed in seconds.
 To explicitly prevent a date from being set, use none or never.